ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@recurring` attribute is `/EBMLSchema/element/@recurring`.

-A boolean to express if an EBML Element is defined as an Identically Recurring Element or not.
+A boolean to express if an EBML Element is defined as an Identically Recurring Element or not; see (#identically-recurring-elements).

 The recurring attribute is OPTIONAL.
 If the recurring attribute is not present then the EBML Element is not an Identically Recurring Element.